sholtodouglas/unity_robotics_env/README.md

 6. Import the URDF as Y axis up, set base link to immovable, ensure URDF has a base link and no links with only inertial properties
 7. Use GUI horizontal sliders and xDrive to test movement
 8. Now, creating msgs!

+List of Todos!

+1. Add the gripper
+2. Control from VR - broadcast hand/controller position on the quat channel and convert it
+3. Broadcast object positions
+4. Integrate all reported objects
+5. Attach camera to shoulder and wrist
+6. Record ROS stuff for dataset
+7. Save state and replay deterministically

+Need ros-numpy